USA Baseball Rod Dedeaux

-Coach of the Year Award
+Coach of the Year Award Recipients

 This award is given annually to the top amateur Coach who exemplifies the spirit of Rod Dedeaux’s legacy as a coach and mentor in the sport of baseball.

-The 2016 Rod Dedeaux USA Baseball Coach of the Year Award recipient is Willie Randolph, a baseball veteran with 18 years of playing experience and 16 years of coaching and managerial experience.
+The 2015 Rod Dedeaux USA Baseball Coach of the Year Award recipient was Willie Randolph, a baseball veteran with 18 years of playing experience and 16 years of coaching and managerial experience.
 Randolph, a six-time All-Star selection, made his major league debut in 1975 and played the majority of his career with the New York Yankees, winning back-to-back World Series in 1977 and 1978.
 He later won four more championships as a coach with the Yankees and served as the manager of the New York Mets from 2005-08.
 Randolph led the Mets to the National League East Division title in 2006, as the Mets fell one game short of the World Series.
 Randolph has seen time with ESPN as a baseball analyst and was the third base coach for Team USA at the 2013 World Baseball Classic.
 Most recently, he served as the manager of the inaugural Premier12™ team that won a silver medal and was honored as the 2015 USA Baseball Rod Dedeaux Coach of the Year.

-The 2015 Rod Dedeaux USA Baseball Coach of the Year Award recipient is Andy Stankiewicz, whose extensive coaching career includes leading a dominant 18U National Team to a gold medal at the COPABE Pan American Championships in La Paz, Mexico, and the 2012 USA Baseball’s Collegiate National Team to a Bronze Medal.
+The 2014 Rod Dedeaux USA Baseball Coach of the Year Award recipient was Andy Stankiewicz, whose extensive coaching career includes leading a dominant 18U National Team to a gold medal at the COPABE Pan American Championships in La Paz, Mexico, and the 2012 USA Baseball’s Collegiate National Team to a Bronze Medal.
 Andy managed the minor league Staten Island Yankees and won the New York-Penn League title in 2005, worked as a scout for the New York Yankees, and was an assistant baseball coach at Arizona State where he helped guide the Sun Devils to three Pac-10 Championships and two appearances in the College World Series.
 Since he became head coach of The Grand Canyon University Antelope’s in 2012, Stankiewicz has led them to the NCAA Division II Baseball Championships in 2013 with a 40-19 record, and has helped earn the Antelope’s a Division I status.
 Stankiewicz was named both The ABCA/Rawlings Division II West Region Coach of the Year and The Pacific West Conference Coach of the Year.
 Before beginning his coaching career, Stankiewicz was a standout infielder at Pepperdine University and played seven seasons in the Major Leagues, with the Yankees, Astros, Expos and the Arizona Diamondbacks.

-Rob Cooper is the 16th recipient of the Rod Dedeaux USA Baseball Coach of the Year Award.
+Rob Cooper was the 2013 Rod Dedeaux USA Baseball Coach of the Year Award Winner.
 In 2013, he traveled to Taichung, Taiwan as the head coach of the USA Baseball 18U National Team for the IBAF ‘AAA’/18U World Cup.
 He led the team to an 8-1 record in the tournament and a second consecutive gold medal.
 He joins such legendary coaches as Scott Brosius, Davey Johnson and Tommy Lasorda as a Rod Dedeaux USA Baseball Coach of the Year.
 A native of California, Cooper is now serving as the head coach at Penn State University.
 Prior to that, he spent nine seasons as the skipper at Wright State where he led the team to seven 30-win seasons, six Horizon League Championship game appearances and three Horizon League Tournament titles.
 He also spent time coaching at Oral Roberts University, Tulane and Miami (Fla.), and he was an associate scout for the Los Angeles Dodgers for two years from 1990-92.
 An alumnus of Miami, he has a bachelor’s degree in psychology and a master’s degree in sports sciences in administration from the school.
 He has a wife, Maureen, and two sons, Jake and Tyson.